cache117/peoplesoft-psunit/README.md

 # PSUnit - Unit test framework for PeopleSoft

 ## Disclaimer
 PSUnit is taken directly from Oracle, with a few modifications.
-The original PSUnit project can be obtained from the [download link](http://blogs.oracle.com/peopletools/resource/TTS_UNIT.zip) on the Oracle Blog.
+You used to be able to get the the original PSUnit project from the [download link](http://blogs.oracle.com/peopletools/resource/TTS_UNIT.zip) on the Oracle Blog, but it has since disappeared (404) in all of the places I have looked for it.

 The copyright for PSUnit is (probably) held by Jim Marion/David Bain of Oracle, although that was years ago, so it might have changed since then.
-Regardless, there was not an explicit copyright stated, so I want to re-iterate that this is not my own work, but it didn't exist in Github, so I wanted to showcase it there so that you could browse the source code.
+Regardless, there was not an explicit copyright stated, so I want to re-iterate that this is not my own work, but it didn't exist in Github, so I wanted to showcase it there so that you could browse the source code and download the project xml.
 In [the blog about its release](https://blogs.oracle.com/peopletools/psunit-unit-test-framework-for-peoplesoft), it is specified as "open source," which _probably_ means using it is safe. 😊

 ## About PSUnit
 PSUnit is a PeopleSoft testing framework that is patterned after xUnit.
 It is intended to be a help for Test-Driven-Design, or TDD, which essentially means writing the tests before the code to ensure that your code is testable.
 Making testable code is always a good goal, because then a unit test (like PSUnit) can be run which will verify in a small amount of time that your code is likely working.